SDEbiswa/Amazon-Website-clone/README.md

 # Amazon-Website-clone
-I have created this website using HTML and CSS.
+I have created this website clone using HTML and CSS.